MoniPar/tailors_thimble/README.md

 I tried to keep the scope as minimal as possible for this project so any extra features that I had in mind, have not been added to the User Stories.
 It is important to note here, that by writing only enough User Stories to reach the MVP, my iterations were not as well balanced as recommended and they mostly consisted of 'Must Have's.

 <details>
-<summary>Instance of Kanban Board and examples of an Epic and User Story</summary>
+<summary>Instance of Kanban Board, screenshots of Epics and User Story</summary>

         Kanban Board at this Iteration
 ![Kanband: Epic - Testing and Documentation](documentation/writing_docs_kanboard.png)